-The use of AI and translation tools in written work beyond a dictionary is not permitted unless permission is granted by the instructor for specific circumstances.
+The use of AI and translation tools in written work beyond a dictionary is subject to clear limitations.
 Any work submitted must be the work of the student in its entirety unless otherwise disclosed.
 When used, any such AI or translation tool should be used ethically and responsibly, and students must cite or credit the tools used in line with the expectation to use AI as a tool to learn, not only to produce content.
+Within this course, students are permitted to use AI tools exclusively for information gathering and preliminary research purposes.
+These tools are intended to enhance the learning experience by providing access to diverse information sources.
+However, it is essential that students critically evaluate the obtained information, exercise independent thinking, and engage in original research to synthesize and develop their own ideas, arguments and perspectives.
+The use of AI tools can serve as a starting point for exploring a topic, with students expected to uphold academic integrity by appropriately attributing all sources of information and avoiding plagiarism.
+Essays, written assignments and/or lab reports should reflect the student's own thoughts and independent written work.
+Students should also generate their own figures (e.g., graphs, diagrams) rather than using AI generated ones.
+By adhering to these guidelines, students contribute to a responsible and effective learning environment that promotes critical thinking, independent inquiry and all them to produce original written contributions.
+The same principles also apply to the use of translation software to support the writing the essays and other written assessments.
 A copy of guidelines about how to avoid cheating can be obtained from the Office of the Ombudsperson, Room 3135 WSSB, (519) 661-3573, ombuds@uwo.ca.